 If you can believe it, I have now lived in Montgomery Country, MD for over three and a half years, and I had not been to the state capital yet.
-Annapolis (the capital) is only about a 45 minute to an hour drive from where I have lived and currently live in Maryland, but I have never ventured over there.
-That is probably because I spend much more time in our national’s capital (which is considerably closer and more exciting).
+Annapolis is only a 45 minute to an hour drive from where I have lived and currently live in Maryland, but I have never ventured over there.
+That is probably because I spend much more time exploring DC.

-Yesterday, my friends (Chris and Andrew aka the other 2/3 of the hungry trio) and I took an afternoon trip out to Annapolis.
-We planned this last weekend when we were waiting for the mussels to cook, as we had been talking for a while about wanting to go get steamed crabs (such a Maryland thing, I know).
+Yesterday, my friends, Chris and Andrew, (aka the other 2/3 of the Hungry Trio) and I took an afternoon trip out to Annapolis.
+We planned this last weekend when we were waiting for the mussels to cook, as we had been talking for a while about wanting to go get steamed crabs.

-Downtown Annapolis is rather small, smaller than I expected.
-It is quaint though, with a strong “old towne” feel.
-I am a huge fan of towns in that style.
+Downtown Annapolis is smaller than expected.
+It is quaint though, with a strong “old town” feel.
 It feels like you can step out of this modern, fast-paced lifestyle for a moment and just enjoy a serene environment of another time.
 After a stroll along Main Street (where you can find a variety of shops) we ventured up the hill to the Maryland State Capitol Building.
 The Mary State House is the oldest continuous Capitol building in the United States.

-After exploring the Capitol, we ventured back down Main Street to go look at the dock.
-There is just something about looking out into the water and watching the boats out in the distance that I find very soothing.
+After exploring the Capitol, we walked back down Main Street to go look at the dock.
+There is just something about looking out into the water and watching the boats out in the distance that I find very soothing and peaceful.
 It was such a relaxing way to spend a Sunday afternoon.

 Now onto the real reason for this trip: crabs!
-Living in Maryland, we have a lot of exposure to crab items on restaurant menus: crab dip, crab pretzels, crab nachos, and of course crab cakes (to name a few).
-Maryland is very proud of their crab cakes, but it is not that common to find a lot of restaurants in Montgomery County (or even DC) selling steamed crabs by the dozen.
+Living in Maryland, we have a lot of exposure to crab items on restaurant menus: like crab dip, crab pretzels, crab nachos, and of course crab cakes.
+Maryland is very proud of their crab cakes, but it is not that common to find a lot of restaurants in Montgomery County (or even DC) selling steamed crabs.

 We started off with a couple beers and baskets of fried onion rings and hush puppies.
 We also got a communal cup of cream of crab soup which we passed around between the three of us.
-Then, they brought out the dozen of medium steam crabs and dumped them in front of us.
-(When this happened the first time we got crabs together, you should have seen the look on my face.
-I was not expecting them to just dump them on the table).
-Crab meat is good when you get a well-steamed crab and not an over-steamed one.
+Then, they brought out the dozen of medium steam crabs we ordered.
+The crab meat was good when you get a well-steamed crab and not an over-steamed one.
 My favorite part is the juicy claw meat.
-I was getting pretty good at getting the claw meat out in one chunk (which was a big improvement over my first crab fest).
+I was getting pretty good at getting the claw meat out in one chunk (which was a big improvement over my first crab fest where I struggled greatly).